sandi1234/netlify-cms/src/pages/index.md

   image: /img/Fishing-boat-during-sunrise.jpg
   heading: Inspire to do more
   subheading: And be a part of the furture
-whoweare:
-  image: /img/Fishing-boat-during-sunrise.jpg
-  heading: Who We ARE
-  col1: col 1
-  col2: col 2
-  col3: col 3
-  btnText: button
-  btnLink: link
 team:
+  btnLink: Link
+  btnText: Button Text
+  content: This is the content torl
   image: /img/Fishing-boat-during-sunrise.jpg
   heading: This is a heading
+partner:
+  btnLink: Link
+  btnText: Button Text
   content: This is the content
-  btnText: Button Text
-  btnLink: Link
-partner:
   image: /img/Fishing-boat-during-sunrise.jpg
   heading: This is a heading
-  content: This is the content
-  btnText: Button Text
+whoweare:
-  btnLink: Link
+  btnLink: link
+  btnText: button
+  col1: col 1
+  col2: col 2
+  col3: col 3
+  image: /img/Fishing-boat-during-sunrise.jpg
+  heading: Who We ARE
 image: /img/Fishing-boat-during-sunrise.jpg
 heading: Who we are
 subheading: And be a part of the furture